SRIDEV20/AI-powered-interview-simulator/backend/README.md

 - Replace `YOUR_PASSWORD` with your PostgreSQL password!
 - Replace `sk-your-real-key-here` with your real OpenAI API key!
 - Never commit `.env` to GitHub!
+- Use `gpt-3.5-turbo` during development to save costs!

 ### 8. Run Database Migrations